WinzarH/LikertMakeR/news/index.md

 ### changes

 - [`makeItemsScale()`](https://winzarh.github.io/LikertMakeR/reference/makeItemsScale.md)
-  has been further re-rewritten.
-The function runs about twice as fast (but that is still too slow).
-This is a stopgap ahead of writing some sub-functions in C++.
+  has been further re-rewritten with some sub-functions in C++ The function runs about twice as fast, but still noticeably slow with large k and large n.

 ## LikertMakeR 2.1.0 (April 2026)